Broyden–Fletcher–Goldfarb–Shanno algorithm: Further developments

-The BFGS update formula heavily relies on the curvature $\mathbf{s}_k^\top \mathbf{y}_k$ being strictly positive and bounded away from zero.
+The BFGS update formula heavily relies on the curvature $\mathbf{s}_k^\mathsf{T} \mathbf{y}_k$ being strictly positive and bounded away from zero.

 This condition is satisfied when we perform a line search with Wolfe conditions on a convex target.

 However, some real-life applications (like Sequential Quadratic Programming methods) routinely produce negative or nearly-zero curvatures.

 This can occur when optimizing a nonconvex target or when employing a trust-region approach instead of a line search.

 It is also possible to produce spurious values due to noise in the target.